Edward Lee Lamoureux, Ph.D.

 Send the full sentence-outline as an email attachment.
 I'll set up assignments using "Turnitin" for submission of the draft and completed paper.
 Title the file (save or save as) according to the form"yourlastname_outline.docx"

-Turn in draft and completed paper as .doc or .docx documents.
+draft and completed paper as .doc or .docx documents.
 Title the file (save or save as) according to the form "yourlastname_draft.docx", "yourlastname_final.docx".
 Papers turned in with improper file names will be returned, ungraded and zero credit.
+I only accept WORD documents.

 I will return graded materials with comments.
 I use WORD's "comments" function as well as (sometimes) adding an audio file (Mp3).
 The files are returned to your dropbox space on our course site on Sakai.
 Easiest ways to flunk this course: 1) don't do the papers 2) ignore the comments on make on previous versions.